 How Does Cold Weather Impact Tire Pressure?

-The first severe cold wave may lower the pressure in your tires, setting off your Tire Pressure Monitoring System (TPMS).
-The purpose of the TPMS is to alert you that one or more of your tires are under-inflated.
-This could result in unsafe driving conditions.
+Lower temperatures will lower the pressure in your tires, and if it’s a drastic drop in temperature, it may set off your Tire Pressure Monitoring System (TPMS).
+The TPMS alerts you when one or more of your tires are under-inflated, which can render your car unsafe to drive.

 If your TPMS light illuminates, you or your repair shop should check your tire pressure.
-Driving on underinflated tires hurts your gas mileage, increases tire wear and could result in unsafe driving conditions like poor vehicle handling or a tire blow out.
-Your vehicle’s owner manual should indicate a recommended cold tire inflation Pounds per Square Inch (PSI).
+Driving on under-inflated tires hurts your gas mileage, increases tire wear and could result in unsafe driving conditions like poor vehicle handling or a tire blow out.
+Appropriate inflation rates can vary from car to car, but your vehicle’s owner manual should indicate a recommended cold tire inflation Pounds per Square Inch (PSI) rate.